-Along with other vegetables, its leaves are used in the preparation of noodles, pie, pasta, pulov, and soups as well as in the preparation of baby-foods.
+Along with other vegetables, its leaves are used in the preparation of noodles, pie, pasta, pilaf (pulao), and soups as well as in the preparation of baby foods.

-In India and Pakistan, where it is popular as "palak", spinach features in variety of delicious cooking such as palak-paneer (with cottage cheese), aaloo-palak (with potato), fried rice, chicken and meat preparations.
+In India and Pakistan, where it is popular as "palak," spinach features in a variety of delicious cooking such as "palak paneer" (with cottage cheese), aloo-palak (with potato), fried rice, chicken and meat preparations.

 It may also contain goitrogens, which may interfere with thyroid hormone production and can cause thyroxin hormone deficiency in individuals with thyroid dysfunction.
 (Medical disclaimer).

 <<-Back to Vegetable Nutrition from Spinach.
 Visit here for an impressive list of vegetables with complete illustrations of their nutrition facts and health benefits.